GenGrim76/Pareto-Optimal-GDC/README.md

 ## Libraries Dependencies

-- JavaFastPFOR library: A simple integer compression library in Java.
+- JavaFastPFOR library: A simple integer compression library in Java, released under the Apache License Version 2.0 http://www.apache.org/licenses/.
 - junit Testing Library: simple framework to write repeatable tests on the JVM.
 - jcommander Command Line Interface Library: Command line parsing framework for Java.
 - jFreeChart Library: Java chart library that makes it easy for developers to display professional quality charts in their application.